 Note that some schools may only offer either early action or early decision, or may not offer either.

 The college applications process can be a lot to handle.
-Students who are feeling overwhelmed by the scope of it all can talk to their guidance counselor or another confidante who has experience with college applications.
-They could help students navigate the ins and outs of the process and may be able to provide some insightful advice.
+If you are ever feeling overwhelmed by the scope of it all, consider talking to your guidance counselor or another confidante who has experience with college applications.
+They can help you navigate the ins and outs of the process and may be able to provide some insightful advice.

 Planning for the Future